Welcome to Throop Hollow Farm Campsite

 This family-run farm in the Piddle Valley opens some of its fields up to a summer campsite welcoming families, couples and friends.
 The set up is ‘pitch where you like’ and you can park next to your tents.
 There are also a few electric pitches located together in one area.

 The spacious fields are surrounded by wildlife, as well as the animals on the farm.
-Bobby will greet you with a waggy tail, and Woody the donkey will always welcome a tickle on the nose!
+Bobby and Bruce will greet you with waggy tails, and Woody the donkey will always welcome a tickle on the nose!

 Facilities on our site include lovely hot showers and clean toilets.
 There is a washing up station with cold water sinks (bring your camping kettle over if you like hot water!) to wash up your camping utensils.
 There are drinking water taps around the site too.

 After the sunsets you may like to take advantage of the low light pollution in the area and stargaze around your campfire.
-Raised fire pits are available to hire on a first come basis, and Ben has been busy chopping logs and kindling.
+Raised fire pits (weather conditions permitting) are available to hire on a first come basis, and Ben has been busy chopping logs and kindling.
 Look out for his little orange buggy and trailer each evening delivering logs to your pitch.

 With lots of countryside and woodland to explore, the River Piddle is a 20 minute stroll where you can paddle and cool off after a day out exploring.
 Wareham Forest is a 10 minute drive with some lovely woodland walks and trails.